Rx66 DSM2/DSMX 13V/18V Receiver with 4A Bi-Directional ESC

 |Max Current:||4A (6A with heatsink)|

-Rx66 is available as board-only for you to add wiring or with a range of pre-wired leads / connectors.
-Deltang have advised that a capacitor of approx 200uF should be wired across the battery pads when the receiver is used with a voltage of 12V and above.
-A suitable capacitor will be supplied loose when the 'no power leads' option is selected and will be attached with any other leads/connectors option.
-See the More Images tab for a photo of the capacitor in place.
+Rx66 is available as board-only for you to add wiring or with a range of pre-wired leads / connectors. - see the Wiring Options tab for details.
 If the options below do not exactly meet your needs, please contact us to discuss your requirements.

 - More Images: